vietbuiminh/force-academic-mk/_pages/index.md

     - label: "About Me"
       url: "/about/"
   caption: "Whitewater River Valley, Minnesota, USA"
-excerpt: I am the Guarini Dean's Postdoctoral Fellow in the Department of Earth Sciences at Dartmouth College.
+excerpt: I am the Guarini Postdoctoral Fellow in the Department of Earth Sciences at Dartmouth College.
 I'm interested in the impacts of deglaciation, land use change, and climatic shifts on river systems. <br />

 # Includes author profile in sidebar
 author: Shanti Penprase